 - Are there any red flags I should know?

 - Were they always reachable and punctual?

 - What did your child love most about this nanny?

-5. Run a Background Check
+Step 5: Run a Background Check

-Your ability to run a background check can depend on the type of employee you’re hiring.
+Your ability to run a background check will depend on the type of employee you’re hiring.
 With a nanny, you can run a general background screen to make sure they do not have a criminal record.
 Check your state laws about whether you can run a background check before or after making a job offer.
 Some states require employers to run background checks only after making a formal job offer.

 To run a background check, you’ll need the individual’s written permission.
 When you locate a background check agency, they can provide you with a form to have the candidate sign.
 The company will run a background check and give you results within a few days.
 You should also check the National Sex Offender Registry.